Your one-stop pit stop for all info on SA training/equipment rental to film your videos.

 Supplemental Workshop events: please refer to the right sidebar for location, dates and rsvp info to attend a number of supplemental/optional animation, filming or editing workshops after Spring Break, at the NMC and J Street Media Center in Wilson College.
 These workshops are not required, but they're highly recommended!

-Screen your raw film footage and get professional editorial feedback from journalists Teresa Riordan (Senior New Media Editor, School of Engineering and Applied Science) and Lisa Jackson (Video Producer/Editor, Office of Information Technology).
+Screen your raw film footage and get professional editorial feedback from a professional film-maker and journalist (to be announced).
 More info on this event coming soon.

 Learn how to edit and complete production of your video.
-For this final workshop, you have the option of either reserving a 30-minute workshop with Paula Brett at the NMC, OR attending the open workshop on Sunday, April 14 with Lisa Jackson (2-5pm, NMC).
+For this final workshop, you have the option of either reserving a 30-minute workshop with Paula Brett at the NMC, OR attending an open weekend workshop at the J Street Media Center (details coming soon).